Superhero Kindergarten

-Superhero Kindergarten (also known as Stan Lee's Superhero Kindergarten) is a superhero streaming television series starring Arnold Schwarzenegger and Desiree Burch.
-The series was created by Stan Lee, Arnold Schwarzenegger and Andy Heyward and co-produced by Genius Brands, POW!
+Superhero Kindergarten (also known as Stan Lee's Superhero Kindergarten) is a superhero television series starring Arnold Schwarzenegger and Desiree Burch.
+The series was created by Stan Lee, Schwarzenegger and Andy Heyward and co-produced by Genius Brands, POW!
 Entertainment, Oak Productions and Telegael Teoranta.
 Superhero Kindergarten premiered on April 23, 2021, on Genius Brands' streaming service Kartoon Channel.
 The first season finale aired on October 22, 2021.
 No further seasons were ever announced; however, the series was set to consist of 52 episodes, but only 26 episodes have aired as of October 22, 2021.

 Premise

 A former gym teacher turned superhero, Captain Fantastic, lost his superpowers in a battle with his nemesis, Dr. Superior.
 During this air battle, his superpower particles were transferred to six babies who were below.
 Five years later, the powerless Captain Fantastic, now known as Mr. Arnold, is called on to work "undercover" as a kindergarten teacher to raise a new generation of super-powered kids.